webpack-contrib/copy-webpack-plugin/.github/CONTRIBUTING.md

 - Search Github for an open or closed PR related to your submission to avoid duplicating effort.
 - Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 This is important because release notes are automatically generated from these messages.
-- Complete the `Pull Request Template`.- Complete the `Pull Request Template`.
+- Complete the `Pull Request Template`.
 Pull requests that ignore the template will not be reviewed.
 - Please sign the `Contributor License Agreement (CLA)` when you open your pull request.
 We cannot accept your contribution without it.
 Be sure to sign using the primary email address associated with your local and github account.

 ## <a name="commit"></a> Webpack Contrib Commit Conventions